Qualify for Community Health Access Program

 You or your family may qualify if you meet these requirements:

 - Live in the Kaiser Foundation Health Plan of the Mid-Atlantic States, Inc. service area, excluding the District of Columbia

-- You aren’t eligible for any other health coverage, like Medicaid, Maryland Children’s Health Program, FAMIS, Medicare, a job-based health plan, or financial help through the Maryland Health Connection or the health benefit exchange
+- You aren’t eligible for other public or private health coverage, such as, but not limited to, Medicaid, Maryland Children’s Health Program, FAMIS, Medicare, a job-based health plan, or financial help through Maryland Health Connection or the health benefit exchange